Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 As shown in the BPT map, inwards from the boxy ring, the ionisation is dominated by the AGN, where there is mostly LINER emission.
 Throughout the boxy ring, there is composite emission with weak contribution from star formation.

 The complex nature of kinematically distinct gas regions within NGC\,3626, prevents us from accurately modelling the disk inwards from the boxy nuclear ring; thus the residual velocity map of the galaxy was dominated by the artefacts.
 Although we identify emission along the inner bar and a possible flow along the inner bar from the velocity difference map, these structures are rather weak to be interpreted as extended gas shocks.
-Therefore the galaxy is not exhibiting signatures of extended shocks.
+Therefore the galaxy is not exhibiting signatures of extended shocks and based on the grouping explained in Sect.\,\ref{sec:grouping-shock-class}, it is classified under \textit{other perturbations} category.